krisdigital/next-prisma-playwright-kube/README.md

 This will run an init container to migrate the prisma schema before starting the new app container.

-To access the app you need to create a mikube tunnel
+To access the app you need to create a minikube tunnel

 `minikube tunnel`